18 Local Food Gift Ideas for Foodies in Your Life

 - Rhode Island Red Food Tours run fun food tours with tastings at six local restaurants in Providence and Newport, while guests learn about important historical sites, cultural folklore and Rhode Island’s architecture.

-- Round up a bag of local coffee beans form Borealis or New Harvest and pair it with a coffee mug and Bellicchi’s Best Biscotti.
+- Round up a bag of local coffee beans from Borealis or New Harvest and pair it with a coffee mug and Bellicchi’s Best Biscotti.

 - Put together a basket of items from Backyard Food Company, Chi Kitchen, Source Fire Sauce, Newport Sea Salt, Rhed’s Hot Sauce and more.
 Head to Stock Culinary Goods in Providence where they have shelves upon shelves of local products, and they can help choose a creative vessel and package it all pretty for you.